B4l3rI0n/general/Blur Overlay/Readme.md

 ## ⚙️ How to Use

-1. Clone or download this repo
+1. Clone or download this [directory](https://github.com/B4l3rI0n/general/blob/main/Blur%20Overlay/Blur%20Overlay.zip)
 2. Go to `chrome://extensions/`
 3. Enable **Developer mode**
 4. Click **Load unpacked** and select the project folder